Hanna-Boorom/planterest/README.md

 ### Goals

-- User can view only a select few posts on homepage without being logged in
+- User will be able to successfully create and account and log in
 - When logged in, User will be able to create board(s) and add posts to the board(s)
 - User can view, add, edit, or delete boards and/or posts
 - App will be fully responsive on both desktop and mobile